coffeewasmyidea/st/README.md

 # st - simple terminal emulator for X

-This is my terminal which I use every day.
+This is my terminal, which I use every day, and maybe it will suit you too.

 + Based on [st-0.8.4](https://st.suckless.org/)
-+ Default theme: `Solarized Light`
++ Default theme: `Gruvbox`
 + Default font: `Liberation Mono`
 + Spare font: `Source Code Pro`